 Loops and open jaws often feel more like epic trips with a lot of discovery, and one can feel the freedom while being on the road.

 In any case, there are a million itineraries to be planned and there is no right or wrong itinerary.
-It should above all suit your whishes and your interests, and respect the pace you want to give to your trip.
-I hope this page has given you some insipiration to get started on planning your next itinerary!
+It should above all suit your wishes and your interests and respect the pace you want to give to your trip.
+I hope this page has given you some inspiration to get started on planning your next itinerary!